Modi hails 'historic decision' over Kashmir

 Still, Mr Modi's Kashmir move has had both domestic and international fallout.
 India warned Pakistan against trying to ramp up tensions over Kashmir even as Islamabad continued to downgrade ties, banning Indian films from being shown in cinemas and stopping a train service to India.

 "We are looking at political, diplomatic and legal options.
-As far as military response is concerned, we are not looking at that," Pakistan Foreign Minister Shah Mehmood Qureshi said on Thursday.
+As far as military response is concerned, we are not looking at that," Pakistan Foreign Minister Shah Mehmood Qureshi said yesterday.

-In response, India warned its neighbouron Thursday against trying to ramp up tensions.
+In response, India warned its neighbour yesterday against trying to ramp up tensions.

 "The government of India regrets the steps announced by Pakistan yesterday and would urge that country to review them so that normal channels for diplomatic communications are preserved," said India's Ministry of External Affairs.